 Still not finding Ripple near your home?
 We are working hard to build out our distribution and new stores will continue to be added.
 In the meantime, if you want to see Ripple milk available in your local store please ask them to carry us!
 Simply print out this form and give to a dairy manager.

-Not quite yet!
-We plan to be in Canada in early 2017, and for other countries we don’t have a timeline in place just yet.
+Currently we are sold throughout the United States and Canada.
+For other countries we don’t have a timeline in place just yet.
 Having just launched in the US in 2016, we still have a lot of work to do here in North America before we can focus on international expansion, but it is certainly a goal of ours to bring Ripple to other regions of the world in the future.

 Definitely!
 All Ripple products are naturally lactose-free.